-Submit a request to facilities management to have work performed promplty.
+Submit a request to facilities management via department representatives to have work performed promptly.

-The facilities management team are experienced and professional employees, dedicated to providing unparalleled customer service.
+The facilities management team are experienced employees dedicated to providing unparalleled customer service.
 We strive to provide D'Youville with safe and efficient, world-class educational facilities.

-Our services include: campus safety, maintenance and repairs, operations (mailroom, campus parking and switchboard) and construction management.
+Our services include: campus safety, maintenance and repairs, operations (campus parking and switchboard) and construction management.
+For more details and help, visit My D'Youville.

 Campus space is to be used for the highest priority needs of D'Youville as a whole.